 Today, ATP’s focus has not changed.
 It continues to help individuals locate and use assistive technology appropriate for their purpose.
 What has changed is ATP’s capacity to serve Nebraska.
 The program started with one office and a staff of five.
-Today 10 offices and a staff of 34 works to connect Nebraskans across the State to assistive technology.
+Today six offices and a staff of 26 work to connect Nebraskans across the State to assistive technology.

 The future is bright.
 ATP continues to add new partners and explore innovative ways to get devices into the hands of consumers.